radicallyopensecurity/dashboard/README.md

 npm run dev
 ```

+Login to the Identity Provider in your browser.

-The app will be accessible at <https://ros-dashboard.test:3443>
+Then access the app at: <https://ros-dashboard.test:3443>

 ## Docker